sir3stoolkit.mantle package

 - Parameters:

-properties (list[str], optional) – List of RESULT property names (vectors) to include.
-If None, includes ALL available result properties.
+properties (list[str], optional) – List of RESULT property names to include.
+If properties=None ⇒ includes all available result properties (per element, only if values exist).
+If properties=[] ⇒ no properties are used.
+Default: None.

 timestamps (list[Union[str, int]], optional) –